HenrikJoreteg/money-clip/README.md

 ## Change log

+* `3.0.0`: idb-keyval was not being transpiled to es5 causing `class` to be used in the final bundle of some of my apps.
+Turns off compression and minification of build, that's a concern for final packaging.
 * `2.1.0`: Added support for passing `name` option to `.getConfiguredCache()` to name the IDB database.
 * `2.0.2`: Updated to latest `idb-keyval`, no API change in this lib.
 * `2.0.1`: Fixed bug where `clear` was not being exported after build.